 What was it about Hopper’s melancholy that seemed so familiar?
 Notice that none of the people in Hopper’s art seemed capable of smiling.
 The subject of the painting Automat (1927) depicted a lone woman staring into her coffee in an automat at night.
 Despite the vivid colours, the painting Automat re-emphasised her solitude.

-A painting like Night Windows (1928), which put the viewer in a flat looking across at a woman bending over in the room opposite, might have been seen as naughty.
+Night Windows (1928), which put the viewer in a flat looking across at a woman bending over in the room opposite, might have been seen as naughty.
 But Hopper understood it as depicting the difficulty of connecting with others.
 It was as much a picture of our own sense of isolation (and Hopper’s) as it was a picture of a vulnerable lone woman.

 The Hotel Room (1931) re-emphasised the solitude.
 The spare vertical and diagonal bands of colour and sharp electric shadows created a concise, intense drama at night.